Kiriboshi Daikon Salad is a delicious, healthy, and filling dish. It has the natural taste of sweetness with a chewy texture that satisfies you!

 Kiriboshi daikon is a fine shred and dried of radishes that we use in Japanese cooking.
-They are chewy, sweet, flavorful dried food and excellent ingredients for making a salad.
+They are chewy, sweet, flavorful dried food and excellent salad ingredients.

-Give this healthy veggie-loaded radish salad a try; it's much easier and more convenient than cooking with fresh daikon radish!
+Try this healthy veggie-loaded radish salad; it's much easier and more convenient than cooking with fresh daikon radish!

 - This recipe is for you if: